 When a breach occurs, as your technical teams work to mitigate the damage, mobilize your cyber exposure response team to alert customers and partners about what happened.
-The last thing you want is for them to be taken by surprise.
+The last thing you want is for customers or those who depend on you to be taken by surprise.
 Clearly explain to them a) what transpired; b) how it impacts them (if at all); c) what you’re doing to address it now and in the future.
 After all, cybersecurity incidents have been known to cause not just long-term financial impacts but reputational challenges as well.

 In addition to communicating directly with stakeholders when an event occurs, it’s also a good idea to share breach information with your vendors.
 This will help ensure that the third parties you interconnect with take appropriate steps to assess if their networks have been impacted.

-A solution like BitSight’s Enable Vendor Access feature allows you to collaborate with vendors to help them improve their security profiles and remediate risks.
-Enable Vendor Access is part of BitSight’s third-party risk management solutions which use security ratings and other factors to determine vendors’ propensity for risk.
+A solution like Bitsight’s Enable Vendor Access feature allows you to collaborate with vendors to help them improve their security profiles and remediate risks.
+Enable Vendor Access is part of Bitsight’s third-party risk management solutions which use security ratings and other factors to determine vendors’ propensity for risk and security program posture.